AndrewRCalderon/story-title-vi/analysis/README.md

 ## Action Items

-- [ ] Bring in new data from Jamie's manual processing and replace it with Greta & Andrew's manual processing.
+- [x] Bring in new data from Jamie's manual processing and replace it with Greta & Andrew's manual processing.

 - [ ] Jamie wants us to compare cases in the data from the 2015 investigation to the 2023 data to see which ones were open, and what changes.

 - [ ] Re-run analysis that compares what the data looks like when we treat each row as a case vs when we consolidate related cases using the "highest level of action from the EPA" as the final case status.

 - [ ] Put together a list of findings to run by the EPA

+- [ ] Any admin closures, copy the final status from manual data

+- [ ] Split manual data based on ":" before doing comparison to get primary and secondary status

+- [ ] Change statuses from CPI data based on new [data dictionary](https://docs.google.com/spreadsheets/d/1Z3_kPsV0PrScznsHPxhT0aDQKFmfZq2CuEPyZIolpoI/edit#gid=450381695)

 ## Authors